idameitil/sdpl-utilizing-gts/references.md

+# ECA-Pol vs O-Pol
+hmmsearch data/eca-pol/seeds-and-hits57-cdhit0.99_mafft_maxit1000.hmm data/wzy/wzy.fasta
+gave no hits => there are no ECA-Pols left in the

+# Unique sugars
+We have 327 unique sugars (21 Dec 2022).

+# b-band LPS
+Pseudomonas aeruginosa produces two glycoforms of O-antigen, A and B band.
+B band is the immunodominant cell surface antigen

 # blastdbcmd
 "Error: [blastdbcmd] Skipped"
 happens because the nr db was updated since blast was run.
 Ie. some of them are missing now.